 However, as you’ll see in this article, our very simple rotation strategy between the S&P 500 and gold seems to work pretty well.

-Furthermore, we have published sector rotation and momentum strategies in the past that show huge potential despite its simplicity:
+Furthermore, we have published sector rotation and momentum strategies in the past that show huge potential despite their simplicity:

 - Monthly momentum in SPY and TLT (rotation strategy S&P 500 and Treasury bonds)